Seven-Branched Sword: Interpretation of the inscription

-Yet another theory proposed by Kōsaku Hamada of Kyushu University suggests that the original seven-branched sword was created by Eastern Jin in 369 (泰和四年) for a vassal lord with the first inscription.
-In 372, King Geunchogo of Baekje sent an embassy to arrive at the court of Eastern Jin in 372, and then a Jin envoy was sent to the Paekche court, granting the title of “General Stabilizing the East and Governor of Le-lang" (鎭東將軍).
-The sword was given to the king around this time.
-The king of Baekje ordered the creation of a replica of the sword with the second inscription and sent it to Wa for an alliance as peers under Eastern Jin.
-Thus no vassalage relationships are involved between Baekje and Wa.
+Yet another theory proposed by Kōsaku Hamada of Kyushu University suggests that the original seven-branched sword was created by Eastern Jin in 369 (泰和四年 4th year of Taihe) for a vassal lord with the first inscription.
+In 372, King Geunchogo of Paekche sent an embassy to arrive at the court of Eastern Jin in 372, and then a Jin envoy was sent to the Paekche court, granting the title of “General Stabilizing the East and Governor of Le-lang" (鎭東將軍).
+He hypothesizes the sword was given to the king around this time.
+The king of Paekche ordered the creation of a replica of the sword with the second inscription and sent it to Wa for an alliance as peers under Eastern Jin.
+Thus no vassalage relationships are involved between Paekche and Wa.
 He claims that this explains the commanding tone of the first inscription and the respect paid to Jin (owes his life to august Jin) in the second inscription.

+However, the major flaw in this suggestion, is hypothesizing up an "original sword" without any evidence to its existence.
+Also, Eastern Jin never had a "泰和" era name, and used "太和" instead.
+And it is unclear what the 2nd letter of the inscription is, for it was written 泰■四年, or whether it is an era name at all.
+And also does not line up with dates.

+And if this sword is bestowed from Jin, it is strange to only mention Paekche as the one who created the sword, with no mention of (East) Jin by name.
+It would also be strange to mention the sword was made with iron from Baekje's Gong-na.
+Even if 泰和四年 is the correct theory, using Chinese era names as standard was a common practice around East Asia at this time.

-While the inscription of the sword is controversial and is used by many nationalists to support their own agendas, the sword does prove, at the very least, that there were very close ties between the Baekje and the Wa, and the opening of friendly relations between two countries probably dates to the year 372.
+Regardless, the sword proves there were very close ties between the Paekche and the Wa, and the opening of friendly relations between two countries probably dates to the year 372.

-In connection with the date of fabrication, Hong Sung-Hwa, a scholar of Korea University, says in 396-409, Baekje came under attack by Goguryeo, so Baekje needed to form an alliance with the Wei; King Jun-ji of Baekje gave King of Wei the sword.
+In connection with the date of fabrication, Hong Sung-Hwa, a scholar of Korea University, says in 396–409, Paekche came under attack by Goguryeo, so Paekche needed to form an alliance with the Wa (Japan); King Jun-ji of Paekche gave King of Wa the sword.